safe-prod/safeprod/README.md

 # SAFE

-SAFE, short for Superintelligence Alignment through Financial Engineering, is a web application for converting superintelligence into financial products.
+Superintelligence Alignment through Financial Engineering (SAFE) is a web application for converting superintelligence into financial products.

 ## Installation